arcane-finance-defi/miden-bridge-mono/README.md

 1. Init miden cli with `miden-bridge init` command.
 Create or import your wallet account with the asset in the vault (for example, the address from EVM -> Miden bridging)
 2. Create the crosschain note with `miden-bridge crosschain -c <DEST CHAIN ID> -a <DEST ADDRESS> -f <FAUCET ID> -m <AMOUNT> -s <MIDEN WALLET ADDRESS>` (Sepolia id is 11155111)
-3. Import the faucet account - ???
+3. Import the faucet account `miden-bridge import-public <FAUCET ADDRESS>`
 4. Call `miden-bridge sync`
-5. Consume the crosschain note as usual against the faucet account - ???
+5. Consume the crosschain note as usual against the faucet account `miden-bridge consume-notes -a <FAUCET ADDRESS> <YOUR NOTE ID frokmstep 2>`
 6. Wait for the offchain service execution, the balance should update in your EVM wallet

 # Developers